ibm-mas/ansible-devops/ibm/mas_devops/roles/gencfg_jdbc/README.md

-suite_config
+gencfg_jdbc
 ============

-This role is used to configure db in Maximo Application Suite.
+This role is used to configure database in Maximo Application Suite.
 It will use the database SSL certificate if ssl_enabled flag is true.
 The`db_pem-file` defines the location of the pem file used for JDBC connection in MAS installation.

 Role Variables
 --------------